5 Dental Procedures to Fix a Broken or Cracked Tooth

 Dental Bonding

-Composite bonding can be used to fix teeth that are gapped, malformed, decaying, chipped, cracked, or discolored.
+Composite bonding can fix teeth that are gapped, malformed, decaying, chipped, cracked, or discolored.
 Up to ten years can pass after composite bonding.
-If bonding is being utilized to fill cavities, anesthesia won’t be necessary during the procedure.
+If bonding is utilized to fill cavities, anesthesia won’t be necessary during the procedure.

-Your teeth will be roughened by our dentist, who will also apply a liquid conditioner.
-We’ll smooth, mould, and apply putty.
-The composite is then made to solidify under an ultraviolet light.
-The tooth bonding will be sculpted and polished to match the rest of the teeth after it has dried and hardened.
+Our dentist will roughen your teeth, who will also apply a liquid conditioner.
+We’ll smooth, mold, and apply putty.
+The composite is then made to solidify under ultraviolet light.
+The tooth bonding will be sculpted and polished to match the other teeth after drying and hardening.

 Veneers

 They are tooth-covering materials.
-We employ porcelain veneers at our dental practise because they produce the most aesthetically pleasing and realistic outcomes.
+Our dental practice employs porcelain veneers because they produce the most aesthetically pleasing and realistic outcomes.

-When the veneer is attached to the tooth’s front, the tooth’s look is altered.
-Veneers can last up to 30 years with proper maintenance, so you won’t need to worry about getting them updated frequently.
+The tooth’s look is altered when the veneer is attached to the tooth’s front.
+With proper maintenance, veneers can last up to 30 years, so you won’t need to worry about getting them updated frequently.

 You can get veneers put on one tooth or several teeth.
 Furthermore, you can decide how you want your veneer to appear.
 For many people, this cosmetic procedure is undoubtedly a superb choice.
 However, since you would wear down your veneers if you grind your teeth, veneers may not be suggested for you.